Ankita-Mehta/Sprinklr-XB-CSS-Style-Guide/README.md

 </form>
 ```

-These classes are fairly loose, and donâ€™t tell us much.
-Even though we can work it out, theyâ€™re very inexplicit.
+These classes are fairly loose, and don’t tell us much.
+Even though we can work it out, they’re very inexplicit.
 With BEM notation we would now have:

 ```html
 <form class="site-search  site-search--full">